The Lagrangian description of aperiodic flows: a case study of the Kuroshio Current: Acknowledgements

 \section{Acknowledgements}

-The computational part of this work was done using the CESGA computer FINIS TERRAE.
-The authors have been supported by CSIC Grant OCEANTECH No. PIF06-059, Consolider I-MATH C3-0104, MICINN Grants Nos.
-MTM2008-03754 and MTM2008-03840-E, and the Comunidad de Madrid Project No. SIMUMAT S-0505-ESP-0158.
+We are indebted with S. Wiggins for his very insightful suggestions.
+We also acknowledge J. Porter for his comments.
+The computational part of this work was done using the CESGA computer FINIS TERRAE and computers at Centro de Computacion Cientifica (UAM).
+The authors have been supported by CSIC Grants OCEANTECH No. PIF06-059 and ILINK-0145, Consolider I-MATH C3-0104, MINECO Grants Nos.
+MTM2011-26696 and ICMAT Severo Ochoa project SEV-2011-0087 and the Comunidad de Madrid Project No. SIMUMAT S-0505-ESP-0158.